-Furthermore, most Australian transit authorities provide smartphone applications that help you travel around cities using public transport.
-The app enables you to access services like (reschedule, cancel, or avail late services), find out nearest bus stops, estimated arrival time, and plan your trip from anywhere and wherever you want to go.
+Most Australian transit authorities provide smartphone apps that help travel around cities using public transport.
+The apps enable access services to find the nearest bus stops, estimate arrival time and plan your trip from anywhere and wherever you want.

-Smart Card technology is an excellent alternative to cash transactions, especially when it comes to the public Australia transport fare collection.
-It offers more efficient transport services to commuters and helps them to avoid long queues for tickets.
+Smart Card technology is an excellent alternative to cash transactions, especially regarding public Australian transport fare collection.
+It offers more efficient transport services to commuters and helps them avoid long ticket queues.

 Also, the reusable smart card system makes it more convenient for transport service providers in Australia to process fare transactions.

-Here are the capital cities in Australia that have implemented different reusable smart card system for their public transport services:
+Here are the capital cities in Australia that have implemented different reusable smart card systems for their public transport services: